Dictyosphaeria: Distribution and habitat

-The genus Dictyosphaeria is widely found in the tropical region.
-Its habitat varies from shallow intertidal to subtidal areas, growing on coral or rocky rubbles in reef flats where they can be the dominant macroalgae.
-They are commonly found attached to rocky substrate either air-exposed, or submerged in water exposed in waves.
+Dictyosphaeria is found in tropical regions in shallow intertidal to subtidal areas.
+They grow on coral or rocky rubbles in reef flats where they can be the dominant macroalgae.

 Economic use and natural products

-The genus Dictyosphaeria, particularly the species D. cavernosa is used for fish bait and animal feed.
+Dictyosphaeria, particularly the species D. cavernosa, is used for fish bait and animal feed.

-Natural products such as the novel metabolite dictyosphaerin, a bicyclic lipid compound were extracted from Dictyosphaeria, particularly Dictyosphaeria sericea.
+Natural products such as the novel metabolite dictyosphaerin, a bicyclic lipid compound were extracted from Dictyosphaeria, particularly D. sericea.
 This compound is being studied for its potential application in both scientific and medical applications.
 In addition, Dictyosphearia also harbors microorganisms such as the fungal species that belong to the genus Penicillium.
-A study by Bugni et al. (2008), has shown that isolated fungal specimens from the species Dictyosphaeria versluysii were found to produce novel metabolites including the polyketides dictyosphaeric acids A and B, and the anthraquinone carviolin.
+A study by Bugni et al. (2008) has shown that isolated fungal specimens from the species D. versluysii were found to produce novel metabolites including the polyketides dictyosphaeric acids A and B, and the anthraquinone carviolin.

 Ecological and anthropogenic impacts

-In the Kāne'ohe Bay in Hawai'i, USA, Dictyosphaeria cavernosa are considered as invasive species resulting from continuous discharge of nutrient wastes from coastal communities, as well as reduction in herbivore pressures (such as from fish) in the area.
-As early as the year 1970, reduced coral cover and increased spatial expansion of Dictyosphaeria cavernosa were already documented in the Kaneohe bay area.
+In the Kāne'ohe Bay in Hawai'i, USA, Dictyosphaeria cavernosa is considered an invasive species resulting from continuous discharge of nutrient wastes from coastal communities, as well as reduction in herbivore pressures (such as from fish) in the area.
+As early as the year 1970, reduced coral cover and increased spatial expansion of D. cavernosa were already documented in the Kaneohe bay area.
 Invasion of the macroalgae could be attributed to the simultaneous population growth and watershed development as early as the 1960s, including the phase shift on the bay's reef systems.

-In a following study, after a steady increase in abundance of Dictyosphaeria cavernosa for more than 40 years in the Kāne'ohe Bay, the population suddenly experience a tremendous decrease in cover (Year 2006).
+In a following study, after a steady increase in abundance of D. cavernosa for more than 40 years in the Kāne'ohe Bay, the population suddenly experience a tremendous decrease in cover (Year 2006).
 This depletion in algal cover appears to be the result of an unusually prolonged cloudy and rainy period.
 Reduction in irradiance may have caused a decrease in biomass of D. cavernosa in the area.
-However, coral cover remains to be low due to the physical structure of the reef (unstable rocky substrate) which can be difficult for coral larvae recruits to settle.
+Coral cover remains low due to the physical structure of the reef (unstable rocky substrate) which can be difficult for coral larvae recruits to settle.

-Bacterioplankton community structure were also found to be influence by Dictyosphaeria genus, specifically, Dictyosphaeria ocellata.
+Bacterioplankton community structure was also found to be influence by Dictyosphaeria genus, specifically, D. ocellata.
 When exposed to the macroalgae, the bacterial community structures changes: seven (7) bacterial phylotypes were eliminated, while five (5) phylotypes persisted.
 Moreover, in the laboratory setting, extracts from D. ocellata where observed to influence the difference in growth rates of bacteria in culture.